 POLITICS

-• Carney transitioned to Canadian politics in 2024, when he was appointed chair of the Liberal Party’s task force on economic growth
+Mark Carney entered Canadian politics in 2024 when he was appointed Chair of the Liberal Party’s Task Force on Economic Growth.

-• He was sworn in as prime minister on 14 March 2025, succeeding Justin Trudeau, and led the Liberal Party to victory in the Canadian election on 28 April 2025.
+He was sworn in as Prime Minister of Canada on March 14, 2025, succeeding Justin Trudeau, and subsequently led the Liberal Party to victory in the April 28, 2025 national election.

 BANK OF ENGLAND